bbchallenge/bbchallenge/src/routes/method.md

 ## Seed database

-the Busy Beaver Challenge is based on a [downloadable](#download) seed database of 88,664,064 undecided 5-state machines which was constructed during [phase 1](#phase-1-phase-2) of the project, completed in December 2021.
+The Busy Beaver Challenge is based on a [downloadable](#download) seed database of 88,664,064 undecided 5-state machines which was constructed during [phase 1](#phase-1-phase-2) of the project, completed in December 2021.
 You are more than invited to reproduce this result, see <a href="/contribute" rel="external">Contribute</a>.

 The code to construct the seed database is available at [https://github.com/bbchallenge/bbchallenge-seed](https://github.com/bbchallenge/bbchallenge-seed).
 This code is open source and was built with readibility and concision in mind: it "only" consists of 675 lines of Go^[3.
 Go is ideal for lightweight parallelisation which is very useful in this case.] and 105 lines of C and is unit tested.
 See our <a href="#reproducibility-and-verifiability-statement">reproducibility and verifiability statement</a>.